‘Call Me Grandma In Bed’: The Most Outrageous Stories On Reddit’s Am I The Asshole?

 While the stories range from highly nuanced to unbelievably absurd, they're always a riot to indulge in, and what's even more entertaining are the thousands of truly wild comments they fetch.

 As big fans of the notorious subreddit, we thought we'd round up some of our favourite posts that have stuck with us.
-Ahead, twelve AITA stories that are sure to leave your jaw on the floor.
+Ahead, twelve Am I The Asshole? stories that are sure to leave your jaw on the floor.